 Such other information as the Director may reasonably require.

 A fee payable to the Commonwealth of Massachusetts in the amount of the entire annual fee established for such license by M.G.L. c.
 7, § 3B, plus any applicable surcharges.
-A schedule of asbestos and lead licensing fees and surcharges is available from any Department office upon request or the DLS Webpage www.mass.gov/dols.
-If the Director denies, revokes, suspends or refuses to renew a certificate for reasons specified in 454 CMR 28.15, the fee payment is not refundable.
+A schedule of asbestos and lead licensing fees and surcharges is available from any Department office upon request or the Department’s website.
+If the Director denies, revokes, suspends or refuses to renew a certificate for reasons specified in 454 CMR 28.16, the fee payment is not refundable.

 Renewal of an Asbestos Contractor Certificate.
 The Director may renew an Asbestos Contractor Certificate upon written application for renewal by the license holder.
 Renewal applications should be submitted to the Department no later than 30 calendar days before the expiration of the current license.
 The submission of a renewal application later than 30 days before the expiration of the current certificate may result in renewal after the expiration of the current license.
 Said application for renewal must include submission of the items referenced at 454 CMR 28.08(1)(a) through (d), including a current certificate of training indicating that a Responsible Person or manager of the applicant listed pursuant to 454 CMR 28.05(4)(b) has successfully completed the refresher training requirements for Asbestos Supervisors specified by 454 CMR 28.05(5).
-Applications may also be filed online on the DLS webpage www.mass.gov/dols
+Applications may also be filed online on the Department’s website.

 Licensure of Asbestos Workers and Asbestos Supervisors